About us

 Proven academic success With a 99% graduation rate, Catholic school students score significantly higher than national averages on standardized testing.

-Forming the whole child Each child is provided with educational and community experiences that build character and virtues.
-Catholic schools partner with families to nurture ongoing moral development.
+Forming the whole child We provide educational experiences that build character and virtues.
+We partner with our families to nurture ongoing moral development and the value of serving others.

 Critical thinkers and principled leaders We combine opportunities for leadership with high standards of personal responsibility and a commitment to service to prepare students to be ethical leaders.